Breastfeeding Tips to Know Before You Start

 It does not define you as a mother.
 Each mother’s experience is unique and there is not a one-size-fits-all plan.
 Your breastfeeding journey may not go as planned (spoiler alert: most of motherhood won’t), so trust your instincts, listen to your body, and give yourself grace.

 Each August, for National Breastfeeding Month, the U.S. Breastfeeding Committee (USBC) announces a new theme.
-This year, This is Our Why is the theme they’ve chosen.
-This is Our Why hopes to highlight the importance of the work that goes into supporting and celebrating the families who need it.
+This year, Nourish, Sustain, Thrive is the theme they’ve chosen.
+From their website:

 If you have yet to start your breastfeeding journey, I hope this advice encourages you to learn more than I did, and if you are like me, I hope you feel less alone.
 I’m proud of you, mama.